Articles of the ITI - Home

 - To serve as an official ITI spokesperson at ITI Congresses.

 c) The Auditors

 Article 22: Election of the Auditors and their duties

 The General Assembly elects one or several independent persons as Auditors.
 Legal entities and auditing companies may be elected as Auditors.
 The tenure is for one year; re-election is possible.

 Unless an ordinary audit is required by Swiss law, the Auditors undertake a limited statutory examination of the financial statements in accordance with the provisions of the Federal Act on the Amendment of the Swiss Civil Code (Part Five: The Code of Obligations) and present a written report and motion for the attention of the General Assembly on the result of their examination.

-The Research Committee consists of a maximum of ten members: the Chairperson and up to eight Fellows, all of whom are appointed by the Board of Directors, and one Straumann representative appointed by Straumann.
-The Research Steering Group consists of a maximum of four members: the Chairperson of the Research Committee, up to two Fellows, ideally all members of the Research Committee, and one Straumann representative appointed by Straumann.
-The Chairperson and Fellows are appointed for a four-year period and may be re-appointed for one additional term of office (maximum eight years in total).
+The Research Committee is made up of a Chair and a number of Fellows, all of whom are appointed by the Board of Directors, and one Straumann representative appointed by Straumann.
+The number of Fellows serving on the Committee is determined by the Board of Directors.
+Each term as a member of the Committee is one to four years, as determined by the Board of Directors.
+Members may serve a maximum of two terms.
 In exceptional circumstances, the term of office may be extended.
 No term limitation applies to the Straumann representative.
-If appropriate, the Research Committee and the Research Steering Group may appoint consultants with specific expertise.
+If appropriate, the Research Committee may appoint consultants with specific expertise.

 b) Education Committee